Myron Floren: Recognition

 Floren was among the first class of inductees into the Scandinavian-American Hall of Fame in 1984 and inducted into the International Polka Music Hall of Fame in 1990.
 In 1992 at a General Assembly in Trossingen, Germany, the Confédération internationale des accordéonistes awarded Myron Floren their Merit Award in recognition of his outstanding contributions to the international accordion movement.
 In July 1996, the American Accordionists' Association honored Floren for his achievements.

+In 2022, the Myron Floren Archive and Accordion Collection was donated to the US National Music Museum.